kxdang/kiendang.me/content/blog/081-gatsby-image-optimization/index.md

 I created a website for a friend of mine that utilizes this plugin to see the potential benefits.
 This project helped familiarize myself with optimizing images which are usually the forefront of front-end performance and it has allowed me play around with GraphQL.

-Since my friend is an illustrator, she was the perfect candidate for this experiment with Gatsby.
+Since my friend is an illustrator, her website was the perfect candidate for this experiment with Gatsby.

-Her original website has full-fledged images that are around 1MB in size when the site loaded.
+Her original website has full-fledged images that are around 1MB in size on initial load.
 After building her website using Gatsby and using the required plugins, I was able to get them down to 200kb!

 You’ll notice the images are blurry on initial load, gatsby-image uses a [Blur Up technique](https://using-gatsby-image.gatsbyjs.org/blur-up/) that uses progressive loading for optimal performance and provides a visually pleasing experience without showing a blank screen upon visiting.